Victorola-coder/Javascript/README.md

 ## Introduction

 In this repository, I focus on hands-on learning of JavaScript core.
-Each project serves as a practical exercise to enhance my understanding of web development, solving problems and chllenges.
+Each project serves as a practical exercise to enhance my understanding of web development, solving problems and challenges.

+## Contribution
+Feel free to contribute to this project,